david-ca6/Davinci-Simple-Caption/readme.md

 - OpenCaptions will always create a new Text+ track, it will not overwrite existing Text+ tracks.

 ## Features
-- Create Text+ from a .srt file and a Text+ template.
+- Create Text+ from a .srt file and a Text+ template
+- Queue up to five SRT files with different templates; each generates its own Text+ track
+- Remove queued tracks before executing if you change your mind
 - Remove punctuation (optional)
 - Case conversion [none, lower case, upper case, capitalize all words]
+- Multi-track support (up to five tracks) to easilly sub video with multiple speakers

 ## Setup
 1. Install [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) 19 or higher.